LexxaRRioo/rzv_data_engineering_series_s01e01/README.md

 ## 🎉 Resolved issues
+* [1.1.1] Moved logs from bind mount to volume which should fix "dags aren't shown in the UI" for some users.
+Also increased memory reservation for airflow to 2..3 GB.
 * [1.1.0] Episode requires 5-7 GB RAM for simultaneous operation of the entire infrastructure on Win and Mac (docker desktop is heavy + many services run).
 [It is recommended to increase virtual RAM/swap file](https://www.windowscentral.com/how-change-virtual-memory-size-windows-10).
 * [1.1.0] Each time after `docker compose up` airflow is re-initialized.
 The dags are saved, but `Connections` and `Variables` need to be filled-in again.